justharryjust/AVCTeam3/README.md

 ###Week 1 Checklist
-- [ ] Thomas: Facebook group chat
+- [ ] Thomas: Write up Plan in proper table
-- [ ] Thomas: Check all have signed plan
+- [ ] Thomas: Check all have signed aggreement
 - [ ] Thomas: photo of maze uploaded
 - [ ] Thomas: Research error correction and code for following line
 - [ ] Julian: Produce code for straight line